tinezekis/tinezekis.github.io/_posts/2015-05-10-t5-ruby-classes.md

 ---
 layout: post
-title: "Technical Blog | Ruby Classes"
-post_title: "Classy Crash Course"
+title: "Classy Crash Course"
-post_subtitle: "Ruby Classes as Real-World Objects"
+subtitle: "Ruby Classes as Real-World Objects"
 date: 2015-05-10
 categories: blog technical
 background: /imgs/hook-class-6.png
 ---

+<h4>Assignment: Technical Blog | Ruby Classes</h4>

 <p>
    Greetings, dear readers.
 As many of you know, I'm learning Ruby, one of many programming languages.
 Ruby is an object-oriented language, which doesn't mean much if you don't know what an object is in terms of programming.
 So let's talk about it.
 An <b>object</b> is just a thing.
 Any thing.
 Objects are the nouns of a programming language.
 A <b>method</b> is what objects do; methods are the verbs.
 Just like a person walks or a bird flies, an object <i>does</i> a method.
 It is important to note that not all objects can perform all methods.
 For instance, a person cannot fly (at least not without the assistance of some other object), but a bird can.
 So how does a program keep track of which objects can perform which methods?
 Enter: the class.